bcarpenter7/blog-react-final/Unit_3/project-3/project-3-requirements.md

 3. **Show/discuss your code:**

-	☐ The "main" Mongoose model
+	☐ Show the "main" Django model.

-	☐ Your "favorite" Express controller method
-	☐ Your "favorite" React component
-	☐ The client-side routing
+	☐ Show the code for the main model's view.

+	☐ Show your favorite Django template.

 4. **Share the experience:**